Brand as experience is indeed a big “thing.” It has been for some time now.

 - Denise Lee Yohn, consultant, speaker and author of several books on branding, including What Great Brands Do.

-You will no doubt disagree with some of what they say — after all, they often disagree with each other — so we encourage you to download this month’s Branding Roundtable, and share your thoughts in the comments below or on any one of our social pages.
+You will no doubt disagree with some of what they say — after all, they often disagree with each other — so we encourage you to download this month’s Branding Roundtable.
+It’ll be quite the experience.